ConnorChoban/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 In this analysis we examined variables that affect performance such as Miles per Gallon (MPG), Pounds per Square Inch (PSI), and Suspension Coils.
 We can take our analysis a step further by designing a statistical study that explores other metrics.
-For the purpose of this analysis, we'll design a study that evaluates the lfietime maintenance cost of the vehicle against competition.
+For the purpose of this analysis, we'll design a study that evaluates the lfietime maintenance cost of the vehicle against competing models.

 We'll use maintenance cost as our metric for simplicity, but we can also evaluate factors such as the initial cost of the vehicle and cost of production.